 Supporting ECP application I/O The ExaHDF5 team has been working with various applications in the ECP portfolio.
-Teams we have been working have seen some performance issues, mainly because of less optimal configurations, such as using too few file system servers (e.g. Lustre Object Storage Targets or OSTs), producing a large number of metadata requests, etc. By simply changing these configurations, HDF5 achieved higher performance in writing files.
-A few minor bugs also have been identified and fixed to improve metadata read/write performance.
+Applications and the AMReX co-design center have seen some performance issues, mainly because of less optimal configurations, such as using too few file system servers (e.g. Lustre Object Storage Targets or OSTs), producing a large number of metadata requests, using MPI collective buffering that was observing poor performance on NERSC's Cori.
+By simply changing these configurations, HDF5 achieved higher performance in writing files.